DataDog/dd-sdk-reactnative/README.md

 // Optional: sample RUM sessions (here, 80% of session will be sent to Datadog.
 Default = 100%) config.sessionSamplingRate = 80;
 // Optional: sample tracing integrations for network calls between your app and your backend (here, 80% of calls to your instrumented backend will be linked from the RUM view to the APM view.
-Default = 20%) config.resourceTracingSamplingRate = 80;
+Default = 20%)
+// You need to specify the hosts of your backends to enable tracing with these backends config.resourceTracingSamplingRate = 80;
+config.firstPartyHosts = ['example.com']; // matches 'example.com' and subdomains like 'api.example.com'
 // Optional: set the reported service name (by default, it'll use the package name / bundleIdentifier of your Android / iOS app respectively) config.serviceName = 'com.example.reactnative';
 // Optional: let the SDK print internal logs (above or equal to the provided level.
 Default = undefined (meaning no logs))